 I’m telling you, the tears welled up instantaneously.
 The question, so simple but so electric, went straight to the hearts of the audience of dreamers.
 “I figured, somebody was doing it.
 So, why not me?” he repeated, and shrugged.

 I’ll never forget it.
 I wanted to whoop and holler and throw my fist in the air.
-(Instead, I just clapped too loudly.)
+(Instead, I just clapped too loudly at the end.)

 Why not me?